-In terms of horizontal distribution from shore, the vast majority (99%) of gwenis in Seton Lake tended to be >45 m from the lake edge (Figure 3.17).
+In terms of horizontal distribution from shore, the vast majority (95%) of gwenis in Seton Lake tended to be >45 m from the lake edge (Figure 3.16).
 This pattern was also evidenced in the distance from shore distribution for bull trout, which reflected that the bull trout tended to be found in panels that also captured gwenis (despite dramatically different body size).
 Stomach content assessment also identified exclusively mature gwenis in bull trout stomachs, further documenting that Seton Lake bull trout are targeting gwenis (more on this in bull trout stomach contents sub-section, below).

-In Anderson Lake, adult gwenis (which were not in spawn-ready condition at the time of the survey) were exclusively captured within the metalimnion thermal layer in offshore net sets or the middle panels of nearshore nets (i.e., $\geq$ 100 m and 45-60 m horizontal distance from shore, respectively).
-As in Seton Lake, the O. nerka caught in <10 m depth and $\leq$ 15 m from shore were likely immature gwenis based on size ( $\geq$ 117 mm).
+In Anderson Lake, adult gwenis (which were not in spawn-ready condition at the time of the survey) were exclusively captured within the metalimnion thermal layer in offshore net sets or the panel closest to shore for nearshore nets (i.e., $\geq 100$ m and $\leq 15$ m horizontal distance from shore, respectively).
+As in Seton Lake, the O. nerka caught in < 10 m depth and $\leq 15$ m from shore were likely immature gwenis based on size ( $\geq 117$ mm).

-Anderson Lake bull trout were distributed across a much wider range of depths than in Seton Lake, but were similarly most abundant within the metalimnion layer (which is broader in Anderson Lake, spanning from ~10 m to ~30 m below the surface).
-They also tended to be widely distributed across the range of sampled distance from shore, though the highest proportion (i.e., 93%) were at distances between 45 m and 90 m from the lake edge.
-The catch rate tended to diminish with increasing distance beyond that (i.e., in offshore sets) and, notably, the distance from shore pattern reflected that the spatial distribution of bull trout and gwenis only minimally overlapped in this lake.
+Anderson Lake bull trout were distributed across a wider range of depths than in Seton Lake, but were similarly most abundant within the metalimnion layer.
+They also tended to be widely distributed across the range of sampled distance from shore, though the highest proportion (i.e., 99%) were at distances between 30 m and 75 m from the lake edge.
+The catch rate diminished beyond that (i.e., in offshore sets) and, notably, the distance from shore pattern reflected that the spatial distribution of bull trout and gwenis only minimally overlapped in this lake.